William L. Shirer: Shirer and Murrow

 The dispute between Shirer and Murrow started in 1947 when J. B. Williams, a maker of shaving soap, withdrew sponsorship of Shirer's Sunday news show.
 CBS, through Murrow, who was then vice president for public affairs, and CBS head William S. Paley, did not seek another sponsor, moved Shirer's program to Sunday midday and then stopped producing it, all within a month.
-CBS maintained that Shirer resigned based on a comment made in an impromptu interview, but Shirer said he was essentially forced out.
-Stating in his third volume of memoirs: "I had no intention of staying on with CBS so that Paley and Murrow could humiliate me further."
+CBS maintained that Shirer resigned based on a comment made in an impromptu interview, but Shirer said he was essentially forced out: "I had no intention of staying on with CBS so that Paley and Murrow could humiliate me further."

 Shirer contended that the root of his troubles was that the network and sponsor did not stand by him because of his on-air comments, such as those critical of the Truman Doctrine, and what he viewed as an emphasis on placating sponsors rather than an emphasis on journalism.
 He also said that the sponsor (as well as others) had hinted that he was "too liberal" at a time when the Cold War was beginning.

 Shirer blamed Murrow for his departure from CBS, referring to Murrow as "Paley's toady".
 He admitted to being "puzzled" as to why Murrow (and Paley) did not stand by him in this situation.
-Shirer believed there were possibly several factors: he had turned down an offer from Phil Wrigley (who was the largest single advertiser on CBS at the time) to broadcast in Chicago (which upset Paley), a subtle rivalry between Shirer and Murrow (that Shirer contends he never felt), and the fact Paley and Murrow blamed Shirer for the negative publicity that arose out of Shirer's leaving.
+Shirer believed there were possibly several factors: he had turned down an offer from Phil Wrigley (who was the largest single advertiser on CBS at the time) to broadcast in Chicago (which upset Paley), a subtle rivalry between Shirer and Murrow (that Shirer contended he never felt), and the fact Paley and Murrow blamed Shirer for the negative publicity that arose from Shirer's leaving.
 CBS received thousands of letters and phone calls protesting the end of Shirer's broadcasts.
-Tuesday after the broadcast announcing Shirer's final show would be in a week, picketers appeared in front of the entrance to CBS.
+On the Tuesday after the broadcast announcing Shirer's final show would be in a week, picketers appeared in front of the entrance to CBS.
 The episode hastened Murrow's desire to give up his vice-presidency and return to newscasting.
 It foreshadowed his misgivings about the future of broadcast journalism and his difficulties with Paley.